A Non-Abelian Generalization of the Alexander Polynomial from Quantum $\mathfrak{sl}_3$: Introduction

-Our observation that $\invt$ assigns non-trivial polynomials to knots with trivial Alexander modules implies it is a non-abelian invariant in the sense of Cochran \cite{Cochran}.
-Following \cite{Piccirillo}, since $\invt$ distinguishes $\mathsf{11_{n34}}$ and $\mathsf{11_{n42}}$, the invariant may contain information on sliceness.
-Nevertheless, we suspect $\invt$ is related to other geometrically constructed invariants that are sensitive to knots with trivial Alexander modules.
-Knot Floer homology, for example, is non-trivial on the Whitehead double of $\mathsf{4_1}$ \cite{Hedden}.
-Another example is the set of twisted Alexander polynomials for a particular matrix group \cite{Wada}.
-The set of twisted invariants derived from all parabolic $SL_2(\mathbb{F}_7)$ representations, up to conjugacy, of the knot groups of $\mathsf{11_{n34}}$ and $\mathsf{11_{n42}}$ are enough to distinguish the pair of mutant knots from each other and the unknot.
+Here we propose additional conjectures regarding the properties of the invariants $\Delta_{\mathfrak{g}}$ and the representations studied in this paper.
+Following \cite{Piccirillo}, since $\Delta_{\mathfrak{sl}_3}$ distinguishes $\mathsf{11_{n34}}$ and $\mathsf{11_{n42}}$, it~is natural to pose the following question. \begin{Question} Does $\Delta_{\mathfrak{sl}_3}$ contain information on sliceness, such as a generalized Fox--Milnor condition? \end{Question} Nevertheless, we suspect $\Delta_{\mathfrak{sl}_3}$ is related to other geometrically constructed invariants that are sensitive to knots with trivial Alexander modules.
+Knot Floer homology, for example, is nontrivial on the Whitehead double of $\mathsf{4_1}$ \cite{Hedden}.
+Another example is the set of twisted Alexander polynomials for a particular matrix group.
+The set of twisted invariants derived from all parabolic ${\rm SL}_2(\mathbb{F}_7)$ representations, up to conjugacy, of the knot groups of~$\mathsf{11_{n34}}$ and~$\mathsf{11_{n42}}$ are enough to distinguish the pair of mutant knots from each other and the unknot~\cite{Wada}.

-Another approach to refining Alexander invariants by passing to higher-rank Lie types are the $SU(n)$ Casson invariants, developed by Frohman \cite{Frohman}.
-However, these invariants for fibered knots are completely determined by their Alexander polynomials \cite{BodenNicas}.
-Since $\mathsf{5_1}$ and $\mathsf{10_{132}}$ are fibered, their $SU(n)$ Casson invariants are identical.
-These knots are distinguished by $\invt$, demonstrating it is a stronger invariant on fibered knots.
+Higher Alexander modules \cite{Cochran}, which use terms further in the derived series of the knot group, improve the Alexander polynomial genus bound and can detect mutation on knots with nontrivial Alexander polynomial \cite{Horn}.
+However, these modules are trivial on knots with Alexander polynomial 1, such as $\mathsf{11_{n34}}$ and $\mathsf{11_{n42}}$.